chano0dle/ReadingList/README.md

 * **Crying in H Mart: A Memoir** by Michelle Zauner
 * **Glimmer of Hope: How Tragedy Sparked a Movement** by The March of Our Lives Founders
 * **Interior Chinatown** by Charles Yu
+* **Talking to Strangers: What We Should Know About the People We Don't Know** by Malcolm Gladwell